Absolution (1978 film): Production

-The screenplay was adapted by Anthony Shaffer from an unperformed stageplay he had written called Play With a Gypsy and was directed by Anthony Page.
+Writing

+The film was based on an early, unproduced play by Shaffer, a thriller called Play With A Gypsy.

+Casting

 Christopher Lee was initially considered for the role of Father Goddard before it was given to Richard Burton.
-Shot on location at Ellesmere College, Shropshire and in Pinewood Studios, the film also stars Dai Bradley, Dominic Guard and the Scottish comedian Billy Connolly, in his debut film role.

-The co-stars Sharon Duce, who played the girlfriend of Connolly's character, and Dominic Guard later married.
+The co-stars Sharon Duce, who played the girlfriend of Connolly's character, and Dominic Guard later had two children together.

+Filming

+The film was shot on location at Ellesmere College, Shropshire and in Pinewood Studios.

 Alternative ending and cut scenes

 There was disagreement between Shaffer and Page as to how the film should end.
-Rather than reveal Dyson as the murderer, Shaffer wanted the film to retrospectively show the boy's actions throughout, thus gradually leading the viewer to the terrifying conclusion.
+Rather than simply reveal Dyson as the murderer, Shaffer wanted the film to retrospectively show the boy's actions throughout, thus gradually leading the viewer to the terrifying conclusion.

 A scene in which Arthur reveals his talent for voices by impersonating Father Goddard was cut from the film, as was a scene that reinforces Goddard's apparent hatred of Dyson, in which the priest fast bowls cricket balls at the boy, who is barely able to defend himself.
 Some of the scenes between Stanfield and Blakey, which reveal more about the pair's relationship, were also cut.